-- Cochrane Handbook for Systematic Reviews of Interventions - the official guide to writing Cochrane reviews
+- Cochrane Handbook for Systematic Reviews of Interventions, Version 6 - the official guide to writing Cochrane intervention reviews.
+Updated in 2019

 - MECIR standards - Methodological Expectations of Cochrane Intervention Reviews - provides information about mandatory review reporting

 - Good practice resources for new Cochrane authors - a easy to use resource with links and guidance for all the essential tools needed to commence a review

 - Cochrane Style Manual - guides you to apply Cochrane style for your Review